heliocloud-data/platform/README.md

 Provided you get clean feedback from black & pylint and your tests pass, you should feel pretty comfortable any merge request you post would get rejected for not adhering to the codebase conventions.

+## Updating Components

+Stacks may import/export values with other stacks.
+For instance, the Auth stack exports Cognito client info to the Daskhub/Portal stacks.

+This creates a coupling that makes altering these tools difficult.
+If an update needs to be made to the cognito clients or any other exported service, the old service must remain to ensure dependency is maintained.
+Once the new service is deployed, the stack can be redeployed with the old service deleted.